AShaaban0109/TheOdinProject/README.md

 # TheOdinProject
-A compilation of the projects completed while working through the Odin Project.
+A compilation of the projects and practise questions and tasks completed while working through The Odin Project.

-Project 1: A simple book list that I want to work through